-Services that are covered for you What you must pay when you get these services are age 50 and older, and Hispanic Americans who are 65 or older.
-One pair of eyeglasses or contact lenses (including fitting and dispensing) after each cataract surgery that includes insertion of an intraocular lens.
+Services that are covered for you What you must pay when you get these services One pair of eyeglasses or contact lenses (including fitting and dispensing) after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
 Corrective lenses/frames (and replacements) needed after a cataract removal without a lens implant.
 No charge for eyewear in accord with Medicare guidelines.
 Note: If the eyewear you purchase costs more than what Medicare covers, you pay the difference.
-Welcome to Medicare" preventive visit We cover the one-time "Welcome to Medicare" preventive visit.
+"Welcome to Medicare" preventive visit We cover the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
 Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
 There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit.